Andrey-DS/SupportArticles-docs/support/windows-server/active-directory/0xc00002e1-error-start-domain-controller.md

     [232122](https://support.microsoft.com/help/232122) Performing offline defragmentation of the Active Directory database
 13. If the problem still exists after the offline defragmentation, and there are other functional domain controllers in the same domain, remove Active Directory from the server, and then reinstall Active Directory.
 To do this, follow the steps in the "Workaround" section in the following Microsoft Knowledge Base article:

-    [332199](https://support.microsoft.com/help/332199) Domain controllers do not demote gracefully when you use the Active Directory Installation Wizard to force demotion in Windows Server 2003 and in Windows 2000 Server
+    [332199](https://support.microsoft.com/help/332199) Domain controllers do not demote gracefully when you use the Active Directory Installation Wizard to force demotion

     > [!NOTE]
     > If your domain controller is running Microsoft Small Business Server, you cannot perform this step, because Small Business Server cannot be added to an existing domain as an additional domain controller (replica).
 If you have a system state backup that is newer than the tombstone lifetime, restore that system state backup instead of removing Active Directory from the server.
 By default, the tombstone lifetime is 60 days.